tmoens/zebrafish-facility-manager/zf-server/README.md

 ## Deployments

-A single facility of the system can be used to manage several zebrafish facilities.
+There is a separate facility of the system for every managed Zebrafish facility.
-A facility consists of a database, one running instance of the zf_server using a facility specific configuration file, the zf-client served by an web-server and a facility specific configuration for the zf-client.
+A facility consists of an instance of the zf_server and a corresponding database as well as a separate version of the zf_client customized for the particular Zebrafish facility.

-## Pre-Deployment Setup
+## Pre-Deployment setup of server environment

-In order to create a facility manager facility, a number of pre-requisites must be met.
+In order to create a facility manager system, a number of pre-requisites must be met.
 There are many server environments you *can* use to deploy the system and the process can get complicated - especially if you consider long-term maintenance and upgrades.
-However, help is provided for setting up a Debian Unix system for deploying the Zebrafish Facility Manager.
+However, I do provide some help for setting up a Debian Unix system for facility.

 On Debian, make sure everything is up to date:
 ```bash